mpapazog/meraki-offline-logging/README.md

 # Installation and startup
 * Install Node.js: https://nodejs.org/en/
 * Install MongoDB.
 You can get the community version of MongoDB here: https://www.mongodb.com/try/download/community
 * Install the MongoDB Compass tool for viewing the contents of your database.
+The Community Edition is enough for the needs of this project.
 If you selected not to install it on your MongoDB server, you can get it here: https://www.mongodb.com/products/compass
 * Copy the contents or this repository to your server
 * Edit file **/models/Config.js**
 * Find the following text: